-On March 25, 1998, we and BellSouth entered into the Site Marketing Agreement pursuant to which we market BellSouth's sites located in Kentucky.
-In connection with the Letter Agreement, we agreed to renew the Site Marketing Agreement, the term of which ended on February 15, 1999, and to extend the scope of the agreement to include the entire Territory.
+On March 25, 1998, we and BellSouth entered into a site marketing agreement under which we currently market BellSouth's tower sites located in Kentucky.
+In connection with the letter agreement, we agreed to renew the site marketing agreement, the term of which ended on February 15, 1999, and to extend the scope of the agreement to include the entire territory where the 1,850 towers are located.